ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 {:beta}
 <!--#/istutorial#-->

 In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis with {{site.data.keyword.nlushort}} application.
-You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} entities - applications and jobs to the project.
+You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} entities - applications and jobs - to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} entities.
 You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

-{{site.data.keyword.codeenginefull}} is a fully managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
+{{site.data.keyword.codeenginefull}} is a fully managed, serverless platform that runs your containerized workloads, including web apps, microservices, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
 Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.

 The platform is designed to address the needs of developers who just want their code to run. {{site.data.keyword.codeengineshort}} abstracts the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.